bta30/json_tracer/README.md

 To run the client to generate a trace of `ls ARGS` using options OPTS, run `./run.sh OPTS -- ls ARGS`.
 Note that this requires building first.

-To perform the provided tests on the client, run `./test.sh`.
+To build and perform the provided tests on the client, run `./test.sh`.

 ## Debugging Information in Trace Output
 The trace output includes all relevant debugging information retrievable.